-Twilio Verify Push SDK helps you verify users by adding a low-friction, secure, cost-effective, "push verification" factor into your own mobile application.
+Verify Push helps you verify users by adding a low-friction, secure, cost-effective, "push" authentication factor into your own mobile, web, and desktop apps.
 This fully managed API service allows you to seamlessly verify users in-app via a secure channel, without the risks, hassles or costs of One-Time Passcodes (OTPs).

-Which verification use cases can Verify Push SDK replace SMS/Voice OTP?
+Which verification use cases can Verify Push replace SMS/Voice OTP?

 What if my product doesn't have a mobile app?

-What’s the difference between Verify Push and Authy push authentication?
+What’s the difference between Verify Push and Authy Push (OneTouch)?

 In general, Verify Push is our newer, better version of Authy "OneTouch" push authentication.